 Photography is art and design but using Cameras and digital manipulation.
 Students opting for photography gain all the benefits of studying art and design through a creative process but it is important to note they wont develop some of the skills; drawing, 3D work and craft process's required for some of the careers listed in Art.
 You will learn all about how to control and manipulate photographic images for effect.
-This will include how to take photographs (including how to use the controls on a SLR), studio lighting and image processing, including Industry standard software, Adobe Photoshop.
+This will include how to take effective photographs using camera settings, studio lighting and image processing, including Industry standard software, Adobe Photoshop.
 Photography is all about 'learning by doing'.
 You will be given a number of tasks and expected to keep a digital portfolio (powerpoint) of work produced over the course.
 You may get the chance to work with art photographers and will visit galleries and museums to see exhibitions.

 Anyone who is interested in the subject.
-Although photography is extremely interesting and really good fun, it is not an easy option.
+Although photography is extremely interesting and engaging, it is not an easy option.
 Students need a high level of self-discipline, some technical ability, a creative outlook and excellent planning skills.
 A willingness to experiment and try things out helps, as does the ability to work both independently and in groups.
 Most of the course is computer based and there is also the practical learning.

-What Happens When You Finish?
-(Career Pathway) These are similar to mainstream art and design but obviously with an emphasis on the 'lens based Creative Industries': Advertising, media, graphics are but a few.
+These are similar to mainstream art and design but obviously with an emphasis on the 'lens based Creative Industries': Advertising, media, digital animation, digital graphics, film are but a few.
+SODA - School of Digital Media Manchester, offers a broad range of creative digital courses where Photography is key.